manticoresoftware/manticoresearch/doc/uuid-primary-ids-spec.md

 Public `id` operations are translated as follows:

-- incoming public `id` values are validated as 36-character hyphenated UUID strings, normalized to lowercase, and stored in `@uuid_id`;
+- incoming public `id` values are validated as strict UUID strings, normalized to lowercase, and stored in `@uuid_id`;
 - omitted `id` values generate a UUIDv8-style string derived from the unique internal numeric `DocID_t` surrogate;
 - explicit duplicate checks and `REPLACE`/`UPDATE`/`DELETE` resolution find the internal numeric docid through exact string lookup on `@uuid_id`; generated UUID inserts skip that lookup;
 - result formatting maps `@uuid_id` back to public `id` and hides the internal numeric surrogate.